Skip to Content

 Why is my dishwasher not cleaning well even though it runs?

 Common causes include clogged filters, blocked spray arms, poor loading, low water temperature, or a weak circulation system.
-A diagnosis helps separate a simple maintenance issue from a part failure.
+A diagnosis helps separate a simple maintenance issue from a true part failure.

 Yes.
 Even small leaks can damage cabinets and flooring.
 Shut the dishwasher off and schedule service to find the cause before running another cycle.

-What’s one thing I can do to prevent dishwasher problems in hard-water areas?
+What is one thing I can do to prevent dishwasher problems in hard-water areas?

 Clean the filter regularly and check spray arms for mineral buildup.
 Hard water can quietly reduce performance over time, so simple maintenance can prevent “not cleaning” complaints that look like bigger failures.